Opinion | There’s only one way for Democrats to win the abortion fight

 To begin with, Roe itself is doomed.
 There is no compelling argument that will change the minds of the conservatives on the Supreme Court.
 There just isn’t.

 As for national legislation to codify abortion rights, that is absolutely a path Democrats should pursue.
 But if the bill Pelosi brings to a vote passes, it will die in the Senate, where it not only would face a Republican filibuster but would not even get 50 votes.
-Sen. Joe Manchin III (D-W.V.) calls himself pro-life, is an adamant supporter of preventing government funds from being used to provide abortions, and has supported a ban on abortions after 20 weeks.
-The same is true of Sen. Bob Casey (D-Penn.).
+Sen. Joe Manchin III (D-W.Va.) calls himself pro-life, is an adamant supporter of preventing government funds from being used to provide abortions, and has supported a ban on abortions after 20 weeks.
+The same is true of Sen. Bob Casey (D-Pa.).
 With only 50 Democratic senators, the bill will lose.

 That makes the House vote a statement, but nothing more — at least for now.
 If you want that legislation to pass, you need to elect more Democrats to Congress, and especially to the Senate.
 With an extra two or three Democratic senators you might get a pro-choice majority and the will to get rid of the filibuster.